CptGibbon/House-of-Corrosion/README.md

 **Why not use primitive three to write a value to the free hook?**

 Primitive three requires that a heap address be written to the destination first, which will cause a segfault when `free()` is called, which it must be before the final value can be written.

+**How did those assert statements get into production software?**

+I'm not sure, all I know is that Ubuntu in particular has some oddities in its GLIBC binaries; the assert statements are still present and some versions (e.g. Ubuntu 19.04) also have a broken libio vtable hardening implementation in which the vtable section is mapped writable.

 **What’s a minimal binary this could work against?**